jlfbetting/p2_continuous-control/README.md

 2. Place the file this repository, and unzip (or decompress) the file.

+Instructions on how to install the other dependencies can be found [here](https://github.com/udacity/deep-reinforcement-learning#dependencies).

 ### Instructions

 The agent can be trained by running the code in the `Continuous_Control.ipynb` notebook.
 The notebook uses classes from the `ddpg_agent.py` and `model.py` files.